 Many men fall prey to the false idea that they should be “tough enough” to fix all their problems on their own or they may lose their authority.
 However, no one is immune to stress.
 Talking with others about how it is affecting you can foster empathy, camaraderie, and support — all of which fight against the feelings of isolation on which addiction and mental health issues can thrive.

 Untreated mental health issues can very quickly manifest into physical ailments, especially when people are self-treating with alcohol & other substances.
 We need people to realize that these are medical problems, that there are good treatments available, and that there is hope.

 When is it time to ask for help?

 If you’re worried that someone you care about may be struggling, or you think that you need help, the following signs can indicate a need for outside assistance:

 - Sadness, hopelessness, or anhedonia (a loss of pleasure and pulling away from things that used to provide enjoyment)

 - Physical symptoms, such as headaches and stomach issues.

-If you recognize any of these symptoms in a loved one, remind them that asking for help can be a sign of strength rather than weakness and that in 2019, there are a lot of resources available.
+If you recognize any of these symptoms in a loved one, remind them that asking for help can be a sign of strength rather than weakness.
+These days, there are numerous resources available.

 Finally, for those who have overcome mental health obstacles in their own lives, don’t be afraid to share your own stories.
 Sometimes reducing stigma means being willing to talk about the times we’ve needed to ask for help ourselves.